-Section 17A(3) WIA91 sets out the following requirements that must be satisfied in relation to each of the premises supplied by a licensee:
+The following requirements must be satisfied in relation to each of the premises supplied by a licensee:

-- the customer's premises are not household premises; - when the licensee first enters into an undertaking with a customer to give the supply, the total quantity of water estimated to be supplied to the premises annually by the licensee is not less than the volume set within the WIA91 17D (2) or subsequent amendments, (the 'threshold requirement'); and - the premises are not being supplied by another licensee (but may be supplied by a licensee and one or more water undertakers).
+- the customer's premises are not household premises; - when the licensee first enters into an undertaking with a customer to give the supply, the total quantity of water estimated to be supplied to the premises annually by the licensee is not less than the volume set within the WIA91 17D (2) or subsequent amendments, (the 'threshold requirement'); and

+• the premises are not being supplied by another licensee (but may be supplied by a licensee and one or more water undertakers).

-For further information please refer to Ofwat's Guidance on Eligibility^{vi}.
+For further information please refer to Ofwat's Guidance on Eligibilityvi.